0x62/soton-efy-notes/Engineering Principles/Heat.md

 P_{net}=\sigma\epsilon A(T^4_{env} - T^4)
 $$

-$P_{net}$ is positive if net energy is being absorbed, and negative is energy is being lost by radition.
+$P_{net}$ is positive if net energy is being absorbed, and negative is energy is being lost by radiation.